 How long does it take for a debt settlement in Pennsylvania?

 Our goal at Pacific Debt is to have you completely debt free within 2-4 years.
 Most Pennsylvania clients fall into that time frame.
 Of course, this all depends on your unique situation.
 Our debt experts work with both you and your creditors to settle your debts for as little as possible.
 The time it takes to settle your debt depends on a few variables, including your creditors.

 What is the cost for your PA settlement program?
 Our Pennsylvania debt settlement or debt relief program service fees vary depending on your total debt you enroll with us and the state of your residence.
+In this case, your state would be Pennsylvania.
 The good news is we do not charge any upfront fees so we don’t get paid until you see results.
 For most of our PA clients, the Pacific Debt service fee is between 15-25% of the total debt enrolled with us.
-You get personal attention from the account representative assigned to your settlement process.
+You get award-winning personal attention from the account representative assigned to your settlement plan.

 Take a look at some recent PA debt relief reviews listed on this page, you can also take a look at our testimonials and reviews pages to see more customer feedback.

 Is PA debt consolidation the same as PA debt settlement?
 No, debt consolidation is different from debt settlement.
 Debt consolidation is usually where you take out a loan to pay off all your other bills, then you can concentrate on paying off one monthly bill.